stuerp/foo_vis_spectrum_analyzer/README.md

 ## Change Log

-v0.1.0.1, 2023-xx-xx
+v0.1.0.1, 2023-11-12

 * Fixed: Spectrum calculation used the wrong FFT size.
+A 440Hz A4 note now appears in the right place.
+* Fixed: Crash in 32-bit version.

 v0.1.0.0, 2023-11-12, *"Scratchin' the itch"*